afraz-khan/aws/AWS-Config/README.md

      	4. S3_DEFAULT_ENCRYPTION_KMS
      	5. EC2_EBS_ENCRYPTION_BY_DEFAULT

   		**Note**: Above mentioned s3 endpoint is used to get CloudFormation template of individual managed rules to save time.
+If you want your own set of rules in template then merge them all avoinding any resource name/label/id conflict in template.

   - **Deploy-Multiple-Managed-Rules.template** can also be used as **TemplateBody** for a Config Conformance Pack.
 Sample Conformance Pack is given in **SampleConformancePack.yaml** file present in directory.